-All offers of grant will be time limited by which time the project has to be completed and the grant claimed.
+All offers will be time-limited by when the project has to be completed and final claims submitted.

-Applications should be made on the forms available below (hard copies are also available on request).
-In addition, unless otherwise agreed, a project / business plan is required for any application if:
+Applications should be made on the forms available online (hard copies are also available on request).
+In addition, a project / business plan may be requested for any application if:

 - The project is particularly complex in its delivery or the request is for a contribution towards a larger project.